How to Teach Kids Diversity and Inclusion at Home

 Most of those diversity conversations with kids, frankly, could and probably should have happened much later in kids' development.
 But you can only dodge tough questions for so long.

-Diversity conversations with kids rule #1 - don't force eye contact
+How to teach kids diversity at home rule #1 - don't force eye contact

 The older they get, kids need an increasing amount of time and personal space to process whatever it is you’re telling them.
 It might feel counter-intuitive to you to avoid eye contact when trying to explain something as important as diversity, but kids are different.